openbmc/docs/designs/emmc-storage-design.md

   The AST2600 supports executing U-Boot from the eMMC, so that provides the flexibility of just having the eMMC chip on a system, or still have U-Boot in a separate chip for recovery in cases where the eMMC goes bad.
+If just the eMMC is used, a ext4 (or vfat) partition would hold the FIT image containing the kernel, initrd and device tree.
+This volume would be mounted as /boot.
+  This allows U-Boot to load the kernel since it doesn't have support for LVM.

 - Filesystem: ext4.
 This is a stable and widely used filesystem for eMMC.
 See the Alternatives section below for additional options.